 Your doctor may find out that you also need an implantable cardioverter defibrillator (ICD).
 This device helps fix serious heart rhythm problems.
 If you need this device, it may be combined with the CRT.

-CRT therapy requires placing a device under your skin with minor surgery.
+CRT therapy means you will need to have the pacemaker placed under your skin by minor surgery.
 Wires from the device are connected to the ventricles on both sides of your heart.
 The CRT device sends electrical signals to the ventricles to make them pump together the way they should.
 This type of electrical stimulation is called biventricular pacing.

-CRT therapy works in about 70% of heart failure cases.
-Not everyone with heart failure benefits from CRT.
+CRT therapy works in about 7 out of 10 cases of heart failure.
+Not everyone with heart failure can be helped by CRT.
 For instance, if you have advanced heart failure, you are not as likely to respond to CRT.
 Overall, CRT may improve your survival, heart function, and quality of life if you have mild to moderate heart failure.
 It also improves your ability to exercise.

 Your doctor may suggest CRT for the following reasons:

 CRT is not considered a major or dangerous type of procedure.
-But like all surgery, it carries some risks:
+But like all surgery, it carries some risks.
+They include:

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.